create3000/x_ite/docs/_posts/components/Sound/ChannelSelector.md

 ChannelSelector selects a single channel output from all input channels.

-The ChannelSelector node belongs to the **Sound** component and its default container field is *children.* It is available since X3D version 4.0 or later.
+The ChannelSelector node belongs to the **Sound** component and its default container field is *children.* It is available from X3D version 4.0 or later.

 ## Hierarchy